revgrid/revgrid/etc/revgrid.api.md

     setFormatter(options?: Revgrid.LocalizationOptions): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setRowHeight(rowIndex: number, rowHeight: number, subgrid?: Subgrid): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setState(state: GridSettings): void;
-    // Warning: (ae-forgotten-export) The symbol "LoadableGridSettings" needs to be exported by the entry point public-api.d.ts
+    // Warning: (ae-forgotten-export) The symbol "MergableGridSettings" needs to be exported by the entry point public-api.d.ts
     //
     // (undocumented)
-    readonly settings: LoadableGridSettings;
+    readonly settings: MergableGridSettings;
     // (undocumented)
     setValue(x: number, y: number, value: number, subgrid?: Subgrid): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration